Eagle Lake Fishing Information

 Kayakers: No matter where you launch, be sure keep an eye on the wind speed and direction posted for the days you go out.
 You don't want to be caught an hour paddle away from where you launched if winds pickup over 10mph.
 Our wind comes up quick when it comes up, regardless of direction predicted.
 NOAA link on weather has been pretty accurate.

-I won't be launching my big boat up here in Spalding for many reasons.
-One reason is I have a big boat with a deep draft and I don't like putting my boat in a predicament for having down time on repairs.
 Once I have more water and spending more time fishing the north basins again, I will once again launch here.
 It will be a whole new tule line in all the northerly basins once we get more water.
 It could take a couple years before the fishing up here gets good again though.
-We'll have to see how many fish actually come above Pelican Pt this fall, the water is very brackish now.
+We'll have to see how many and IF fish actually come above Pelican Pt this fall, the water is very brackish now.
 My bet is that most of the fish will remain in the south basin as they have been when water levels are low.
-Lake elevation is now in the 5095's.

 NORTH RAMP AT SPALDING: No.

-ROCKY PT: Lake level dropping, Kayaks can make it but small boats might be a different story.
+ROCKY PT: Lake level dropping, Kayaks can make it but small boats should consider launching down at the south end.

 Note that if you take the CA BOATING COURSE, power loading your boat at ramps is not recommended AT ANY RAMP, ANYWHERE.
 I didn't need to be certified until 2025 but I took the course anyway and have my certification.
 I don't care who you are or how much experience you have, you will learn something.
 The course you have to pass covers ALL bodies of water, ocean, rivers and such as well as all types of watercrafts.
 You have to learn it all in order to pass, you must pass it by 80%.
 I highly recommend getting certified.
 I will know at the ramp whether you're certified.
 If nothing else, take a stormy winter day, take the course, don't just take the test unless you know everything about all bodies of water and all types of boats, sailboats, kayaks and PWC's.
 It's all covered in the course, as well as how alcohol affects are different on the water.
 The course takes a few hours to go through, but I will guarantee you will learn something you didn't know before, no matter how experienced you are!!
 Hopefully once more people are certified, it will prevent accidents and needless confrontations.